-At Yalantis, we work on different types of mobile and web services every day – travel apps, transportation apps, social apps, health and fitness apps, and others.
+At Yalantis, we work on different types of mobile and web services every day – enterprise healthcare development, digital banking solutions, IoT, and others.
 Even though they may be different in terms of the features they provide, these apps have one thing in common – they all have a client-server architecture, meaning they constantly communicate with servers via the internet.

 RESTful APIs have become the main standard for enabling communication between the server part of a product and its clients, both web and mobile.
 That’s why designing clear and smooth RESTful APIs is a hot topic.

 We recognize the importance of comprehensive and beautifully designed APIs.
 Your API should ideally support different types of clients and should be easily understandable by any developer.
 The quality of your project depends on it.

 A practical example of the value REST API can bring to a complex product is a communication platform we developed for KPMG, a Big Four Accounting firm.
 A simple integration brought the system to the next level by making it possible to add photo and audio files to user messages as well as helped to manage user authorization, session, and profile data.